Grand Prairie, Texas: History

-The first U.S. post office opened in 1877 under the name "Deckman" rather than "Dechman", because the U.S. Postal Service couldn't read the writing on the form completed to open the post office.
+The first U.S. post office opened in 1877 under the name "Deckman" rather than "Dechman", because the U.S. Postal Service could not read the writing on the form completed to open the post office.
 Later that same year, after the Postal Service had adopted the "Deckman" name, confusion resulted from the T&P Railroad designation "Grand Prairie".
 This name was based on maps drawn from around 1850 through 1858 that labeled the area between Dallas and Fort Worth "the grand prairie of Texas".
 In order to alleviate the confusion, the Postal Service named the post office "Grand Prairie".

 The town of Grand Prairie was eventually incorporated as a city in 1909.
 During World War I and since, Grand Prairie has had a long history with the defense and aviation industry.
 While the present-day Vought plant on Jefferson Avenue is part of a small strip within the Dallas city limits, it was originally in Grand Prairie.
-During World War II the North American Aviation Plant B produced the Consolidated B-24 Liberator and the P-51C and K Mustang variants.
+During World War II, the North American Aviation Plant B produced the Consolidated B-24 Liberator and the P-51C and K Mustang variants.
 After the war, Vought Aircraft took over the plant.
-This later became Ling Temco Vought (LTV) and then eventually returned to the Vought moniker.
+This later became Ling-Temco-Vought (LTV), then eventually returned to the Vought moniker.
 The plant was the production site for the F-8 Crusader and the A-7 Corsair II aircraft of the 1950–1989 time period.
 The LTV Missile and Space division produced missiles such as the Scout and MLRS.
 This division was eventually sold to Lockheed Martin, which continues to operate in Grand Prairie.
 Grand Prairie was also the North American headquarters for Aérospatiale Helicopter.
 This company eventually became Airbus Helicopters, Inc., the U.S. subsidiary of Airbus Helicopters.

 In 1953, the mayor and city council of Grand Prairie attempted to annex nearly 70 sqmi of then-unincorporated and largely undeveloped land in southern Dallas and Tarrant counties.
-Vehement debate ensued, and the legal pressure from cities like Arlington, Duncanville and Irving wound up overturning part of the annexation attempt.
+Vehement debate ensued, and the legal pressure from cities such as Arlington, Duncanville and Irving wound up overturning part of the annexation attempt.
+In 2025, the city annexed nearly 900 acres along its southern boundary to facilitate the Goodland master-planned community, which is planned to include housing, schools, parks and commercial areas.